Shopify/quilt/gems/quilt_rails/docs/manual-installation.md

 ### Manual installation

-An application can also be setup manually using the following steps with an existing Rails application.
+An application can also be setup manually using the following steps with an existing Rails application without [`webpacker`](./FAQ.md#i-run-into-webpacker-issue-while-setting-up-quilt_rails).

 #### Install dependencies